Click the arrow above to play a brief audio history of The Cannanes

 one of the most criminally taken-for-granted bands of our

-J Neo Marvin reviewing Arty Barbecue CD in PUNCTURE 42 July '98
+J Neo Marvin reviewing Arty Barbecue in PUNCTURE 42 July '98

 ''they've pre-empted every major music trend of

 the past decade (ok, so they missed the boat on the manchester

 thing...)
 AND done it with more guts and honour than anything